By Dr. Dennie Palmer Wolf and Colleagues

-A hard look at one of the most basic and unchanging forms of gate-keeping: the job interview.
-In this piece, Tom Wolf discusses the need to re-think the interview process by leaving behind the search for a “good match” and instead emphasizing the search for a good partner.
+Take a hard look at one of the most basic and unchanging forms of gate-keeping: the job interview.
+In this piece, Tom Wolf discusses the need to re-think the interview process.
+What if we leave behind the search for a “good match” and instead emphasizing the search for a good partner?

 Keeping Curious: For Your Library and Toolbox

-A wildly eclectic collection of resources designed to stir conversations about how we include and exclude in the field of arts and culture.
-Films, research, novels, and websites all speaking, in different ways, to the same point: the work or amplifying creative opportunities is everywhere–from the daily habits of how we interview, to the ways in which we audition and cast, to what we choose to research.
+This wildly eclectic collection of resources is designed to stir conversations about how we include and exclude in the field of arts and culture.
+Films, research, novels, and websites all speak, in different ways, to the same point.
+That is, the work of amplifying creative opportunities is everywhere.
+It exists in the daily habits of how we interview, the ways in which we audition and cast, and what we choose to research.
 Have at it!